 The union transform requires all inputs have the same schema.
 If input schemas do not all match, the union will display an error message with a list of missing columns.

-If you cannot manipulate your data with existing transformation options, want to incorporate external Java libraries, or have complex logic you want to reuse across pipelines, you can create your own user-defined function (UDF).
-User-defined functions let you run your own arbitrary Java code in Pipeline Builder that can be versioned and upgraded.
+If you cannot manipulate your data with existing transformation options, or have complex logic that you want to reuse across pipelines, you can create a user-defined function (UDF).
+User-defined functions let you run custom code in Pipeline Builder that can be versioned and upgraded.

 User-defined functions should only be used when necessary.
 We recommend using the optimized transform boards within Pipeline Builder when possible.